CrunchyData/pg_parquet/README.md

 `pg_parquet` supports the following options in the `COPY FROM` command:
 - `format parquet`: you need to specify this option to read or write Parquet files which does not end with `.parquet[.<compression>]` extension,
+- `match_by_name <bool>`: matches Parquet file fields to PostgreSQL table columns by their name rather than by their position in the schema (default).
+By default, the option is `false`.
+The option is useful when field order differs between the Parquet file and the table, but their names match.

 ## Configuration
 There is currently only one GUC parameter to enable/disable the `pg_parquet`: